 When is Dhanteras celebrated?

-When is the festival of Dhanteras in the year 2022?
+When is the festival of Dhanteras this Year?

 Dhanteras worship method

 There is more importance of worshiping in the evening on the day of Dhanteras.
 On the day, the idol of Lord Dhanvantari and Lord Kuber should be installed in the place of worship towards the north, as well as there is also a provision to install the idol of Lord Ganesha and Goddess Lakshmi.
 At the same time, it is believed that there is no fear of premature death by lighting a lamp in the south direction on this day.

 It is believed that Lord Dhanvantari likes yellow things and Kubera likes white, so Lord Dhanvantari should offer yellow sweets and Lord Kubera should offer white sweets.
 It is said that it is beneficial to use rice, lentils, neroli, sandalwood, incense, and fruits and flowers in worship.
 On the day of Dhanteras, Yamraj should also be bowed with reverence and a lamp should also be lit in his name.

 In Hinduism, the worship of this day and the purchase of new things have been considered very important.
 It is believed that buying a new item on this day increases it by 13 times.
 There is a lot of importance in buying utensils on this day because when Lord Dhanvantari appeared, he had a pot in the form of an urn.

 Lord Dhanvantari likes yellow color and copper metal, hence the importance of buying copper or silver utensils on this day.

 On this day, worshiping Yamraj and lighting a lamp in his name is also important.
 It is believed that by doing this, premature death never enters the house and the flame of the lamp of the house is always lit.
 On this day, traders keep a penny in their galley because it is believed that Lakshmi Ji also appeared on the day of Dhanteras, and at that time she had a penny in her hands.